atilapms/PythonProjects/Web Scraping/README.md

 <h1>WEB SCRAPING PROJECTS</h1>
 <h3>Getting data from web using scrapers</h3>
-Access the folders view the project.
+Access the folders and see the project.